How to Become a WordPress Developer in 2023

-A web application is functional, dynamic web pages that operate through a web server and can be accessed via a web browser.
-This program works great with any operating system or device, as long as the browser is compatible.
+A web application is functional, dynamic softwarethat operates through a web server and can be accessed via a web browser.
+It works great with any operating system or device, as long as the browser is compatible.

 Unlike a website, web application has a more practical function.
 While sites are mostly static, web application works interactively.
-Some of the most popular web application you must have heard before are Gmail, Google Docs, and Facebook.
+Some of the most popular web applications are Gmail, Google Docs, and Facebook.

 Since 2015, WordPress has integrated its core files with an independent REST API.
 This communication architecture works as a “bridge” that connects the WordPress core with any working application on a web server.